hydroserver2/hydroserver/docs/deployment/aws-deployment.md

 ## AWS Domain Registration and Certificate Requests

-This section provides a brief overview of domain registration and SSL certificate requests.
 If you already have a domain and SSL certificate, you can skip to the next section for instructions on importing your SSL certificate into AWS.
 For a more detailed walkthrough on domain registration and certificate requests, refer to the following pages:

 - [Registering a new domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html)
 - [Requesting a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html)